Martin023/Martin023/README.md

 - 🌱 I’m currently learning Cloud and DevOps engineering.

 - 👯 I’m looking to collaborate on Business Central Customisation,Intergartion and development, Django projects, Android-java, and Angular or React projects.
-- 🤔 AL fanatic.
+- 🤔 Manchester.
 - 💬 Ask me about :snake: AL, C/AL,python programming language, Business Central, and Odoo ERP's.
 - 📫 How to reach me: Twitter , LinkedIn
 - 😄 Pronouns: He/Him
-- ⚡ code.debug.decode
+- ⚡ Committed!

 ### Languages and Frameworks: